Actress Saves Lincoln

 Embroidered cloth with “M” monogram from Mary’s bedside table, Lincoln Springfield home. (painted cardboard)

-Mary Lincoln’s Needle Safe Containing Photo of Abraham Lincoln
+Mary Lincoln’s Needle Safe with Photo of Lincoln

 Sarah Bernhardt (1844-1923) In one brief and fateful encounter, the French-born, world famous actress saw into the soul of Mary Lincoln.
 Sarah Bernhardt, an illegitimate child who began life in foster care, capitalized on her craft as well as her flamboyant personality.
 She was also a recognized sculptor whose works evolved from the classical to an Art Nouveau style.
 In the early 1900s she appeared in films.
 An expert self-mythologizer, the rescue could be one of Sarah's many fabrications.